 —Fellow, Sustainable Economies Law Center (current)

-—Fellow, CA for the Arts’ Grassroots Artist Advocacy program (current)
+—Fellow, CA for the Arts’ Grassroots Artist Advocacy Program (2025)

 —Member, Cooperative Professionals Guild (current)